Mutual Information Bounded by Fisher Information

 We can now apply the bounds derived above, e.g.~\eqref{eq:xilu}, to transfer the highly nontrivial theory of noisy-channel estimation theory from the FI to the MI formalism.
 For FI, the general necessary and sufficient conditions for the obtainability of HS in the estimation of a given channel are known, expressed in terms of Kraus operators~\cite{demkowicz2014using,kurdzialek2022using,zhou2021asymptotic} or Lindblad operators~\cite{demkowicz2017adaptive,layden2018ancilla}.
 Moreover, the resulting bounds are known to be saturable in the asymptotic limit $N\to\infty$ of many gates~\cite{zhou2021asymptotic}.
-For example, for a mentioned model of phase estimation, it was shown that in the presence of dephasing or erasing noise, the FI obtainable by any protocol involving $N$ gates is bounded from above by $F\leq N \eta/(1-\eta)$ \cite{demkowicz2014using} , where $\eta$ is the noise parameter ($\eta\to 1$ in the noiseless case, $\eta\to 0$ for maximum noise).
-Applying this bound to \eqref{eq:xilu} we immediately find $I(x,\var)\leq {\ln}(1+\pi\sqrt{N}\sqrt{\eta/(1-\eta)})$.
-This holds even for the most general scheme AD.
+For example, for a mentioned model of phase estimation, it was shown that in the presence of dephasing or erasure noise, the FI obtainable by any protocol involving $N$ gates is bounded from above by $F\leq N \eta/(1-\eta)$ \cite{demkowicz2014using} , where $\eta$ is the noise parameter ($\eta\to 1$ in the noiseless case, $\eta\to 0$ for maximum noise).
+The bound remains valid even for the most general adaptive scheme, including entanglement with arbitrary large ancilla and applying unitary control after each action of gate.
+Applying this bound to \eqref{eq:xilu} we immediately find $I(\X,\Var)\leq {\ln}(1+\pi\sqrt{N}\sqrt{\eta/(1-\eta)})$ and using \eqref{eq:bayesianflat} we have $ \overline{\Delta^2\tilde\var}\geq 2/(\pi e)(1/\pi+\sqrt{N}\sqrt{\eta(1-\eta)})^{-2}. $

 Even if the bound is not tight (there is an additive constant gap), it implies a standard quantum limit asymptotic scaling for all $\eta<1$, and also gives the scaling with the intensity of the noise (see App. \ref{app:noisy} for more details).
 Similar results can be obtained easily using different bounds to FI~\cite{escher2011general,demkowicz2012elusive,knysh2014true}.
 Naturally, this does not rule out quantum enhancements: for sufficiently large $\eta$ one might still find an arbitrarily large {\em constant} gain over the SQL.